Aryyor/Task1_BashRandom/README.md

 Text editor to save the code as a script.

+WRITE THE CODE:
+- The code is hereby attached as "random.txt".
+- To run this code in Linux, simply copy and paste this code in the Terminal Window and press "ENTER"

+On a Windows Command Prompt or Powershell:
+- Download the attached "random.txt" file.
+- Navigate to the current location of the downloaded file using the "cd" command: e.g. cd C:\Users\username\Downloads
+- Use the command at the commadn prompt: bash -i random.txt
+- The random numbers from 1 to 10 are generated each time the code is run.

 2. DESCRIPTION:
 To build this Batch Scripts, we can make use of the built-in random number generator in Bash $ echo $RANDOM